mlasselle22/mlasselle22.github.io/_projects/LoadFrame/index.md

 {% include image-gallery.html images="IMG_8980.JPEG, IMG_8981.JPEG" height="400" %}
 ---

-## Version 2: 4-Column Displacement-Driven Load Frame
+## Version 2: 4-Column Stepper Motor Driven Load Frame

 ### *Mechanical Design*
 The load frame was designed in SOLIDWORKS using a 4-column architecture to provide greater load capacity and stability.
 The frame is capable of performing tensile, compressive, and bending tests.
 I chose a displacement-driven design to ensure specimens were loaded along their central axis, as any misalignment can introduce bending moments.
 These moments increase the principal stresses in the sample and lead to inaccurate data.